 Ready to get started?
 Just complete these 3 easy steps:

-STEP ONE: SUBMIT THE ADVOCATE APPLICATION MATERIALS
+step two: SUBMIT THE ADVOCATE APPLICATION MATERIALS

 - The DFPS Child Abuse Registry Check Consent Form (Download and complete);